nab115/leetcode/medium-300-longest-increasing-subsequence/thinking.md

 So the solution is simply to iterate through each element, and for that index store the size + 1 of the maximum prior sequence ending with an element less than the current.

-We will iterate through all elements i n N, and at each element look back at all previous elements to determine the max length for i, resulting in O(N^2)
+We will iterate through all elements i in N, and at each element look back at all previous elements to determine the max length for i, resulting in O(N^2)